arevindh/Shopify_Stock_Checker/discord_webhook_script.md

     `stock_delay` adds a delay after sending the stock check request.

-    `batch_delay` adds a delay between checking the full list of pads.
+    `batch_delay` adds a delay between checking the full list of products.
 Only used between the last item in the list and the first item in the list when looping back to the first item.

     `request_fail_delay` adds a delay after a request fails before resuming the sending of requests.